Il Theatro Minimo by an Expatriate in Florence, Italy

 Amy has grown used to living in two worlds: Italy and now Czechoslovakia.
 At the same time she keeps her American roots by regular visits to family in Illinois.
 Her self-imposed exile has resulted in an extraordinary burst of talent nurtured by contacts with renowned European as well as American artists-a talent which might never have brought her work to such brilliant fruition had she not made the wager to leave the U.S. and immerse herself in another culture.

-JOANNA HUBBS is Professor of Russian Cultural History at Hampshire College and the author of Mother Russia: The Feminine Myth in Russian Culture.
+DR. JOANNA HUBBS is Senior Editor for Transitions Abroad and the author of Mother Russia: The Feminine Myth in Russian Culture.